alexdarbyshire/alexdarbyshire.com/content/posts/http-forward-proxy-some-of-the-time/index.md

 ## Notes on specific usages
 ### Docker (modern)
 - `docker run` and `docker build` pass in proxy env vars from the process they were executed in automatically
-- `docker pull` uses the Docker Daemon config in `/etc/docker/daemon.json`
+- `docker pull` uses the Docker Daemon config in `/etc/docker/daemon.json`.
+This settings affects the `FROM` line when building Dockerfiles (as it is effectively a `docker pull`)
 - Dockerfiles - in most cases I have been able to avoid baking in references to proxies or env vars in images (with exception of PEAR/PECL)

 An alternate approach to process env vars is using `~/.docker/config.json` - I feel having the process level env vars is better (unless using the local proxy approach in which case setting specific in-container proxy env vars would help work around pointing to local).

 The startup script restarting the docker daemon will stop and start containers causing env vars to be propagated.

-**Note** Older versions of Docker did not do as much automatically with proxy env vars.
+**Note:** Older versions of Docker did not do as much automatically with proxy env vars.

-**Another Note** the proxy config settings of `daemon.json` and `config.json` differ - your go-to LLM will most likely serve you up settings structured for `config.json`.
+**Another Note:** the proxy config settings of `daemon.json` and `config.json` differ - your go-to LLM will most likely serve you up settings structured for `config.json`.

+**Third Note:** Docker Daemon technically does respect proxy environment variables, however the process is usually managed by the `init` system (`systemd` in Ubuntu's case) which requires environment variables to be specifically set within a service conf or service override conf.
+To have a look at the environment variables of the `dockerd` process, see `sudo cat /proc/$(pgrep dockerd)/environ | tr '\0' '\n'`

 ### kind
 Tear down and reinstantiate when moving between environments to allow env vars to propagate (after restarting Docker Daemon):